Report reveals single-use plastic bottle pollution has increased in SEQ

 Healthy Land and Water and Queensland Urban Utilities have joined forces to encourage everyone to carry a reuseable water bottle to help reduce the growing tide of plastic in our rivers and creeks.

-The call to action follows today’s release of Healthy Land and Water’s Clean Up Program Annual Report, which found the amount of single-use plastic bottle pollution picked out of our waterways had increased in our waterways for the first time in four years.
+The call to action follows today’s release of Healthy Land and Water’s Clean Up Program Annual Report, which found the amount of single-use plastic bottle pollution picked out of our waterways had increased for the first time in four years.

 “Buying bottled water is a popular and convenient way to keep hydrated in summer but it comes at a terrible price,” she said.